ivancanosa/jetmoon/README.md

 ## Introduction
 Jetmoon is a multi-platform 2D game engine that is based on the Entity-Component-System design.
 It does not use any scripting language and is programmed in C++, so it is easy to use any external libraries.
 It uses OpenGL for the graphics, Box2D for the physics and ImGui for the interface of the game engine.

+## Platforms:
+It has been tested on Windows and Linux.
+With linux, you have to use "make" to compile, while en Windows you need to execute the bat file.
+Both have the same arguments to compile.

 ## Features:
 - Pure ECS design
 - Grouping and ordering of systems into timelines